 How many different cuboids can you make when you use four CDs or DVDs?
 How about using five, then six?

 This article for teachers describes how modelling number properties involving multiplication using an array of objects not only allows children to represent their thinking with concrete materials,. . . .

 Can you make a 3x3 cube with these shapes made from small cubes?

 How can you arrange these 10 matches in four piles so that when you move one match from three of the piles into the fourth, you end up with the same arrangement?

 Can you fit the tangram pieces into the outline of this sports car?

-Can you fit the tangram pieces into the outline of this telephone?
+Can you fit the tangram pieces into the outline of Mai Ling?

-Can you fit the tangram pieces into the outline of Little Ming playing the board game?
+Can you fit the tangram pieces into the outline of Little Ming and Little Fung dancing?

 Can you fit the tangram pieces into the outline of these rabbits?